-Include and note previous fevers or infections and known conditions predisposing to infection (e.g. congenital heart disease, sickle cell anaemia, cancer, and immunodeficiency).
-A family history of an autoimmune disorder or other hereditary conditions (e.g. familial dysautonomia) should be investigated.
-The vaccination history should be reviewed to identify patients at risk of infections that is vaccine preventable.
+Include and note previous fevers or infections and known conditions predisposing to infection (e.g. congenital heart disease, sickle cell anaemia, cancer, and immunodeficiency).^{1,14} A family history of an autoimmune disorder or other hereditary conditions (e.g. familial dysautonomia) should be investigated.
+The vaccination history should be reviewed to identify patients at risk of infections that are vaccine preventable.^{1,14}